acailic/acailic.github.io/_notes/aws-das-review-4.md

 - Spot instances
 • Good choice for task nodes
 • Only use on core & master if you’re testing or very cost-sensitive; you’re risking partial data loss
+### Questions
+- Which one of the following statements is NOT TRUE regarding EMR Notebooks?
+-
+-
+-
+-
 ### AWS Data Pipeline
 - Let you schedule tasks to organize.
 Like weekly.
 Move data between services.
 - Destinations include S3, RDS, DynamoDB, Redshift and EMR